OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 performance of this code may yield surprising results on some accelerators, however.
 The results below demonstrate the performance of this code on 1 - 8 CPU threads (***ADD CPU SPEC***)and an NVIDIA Tesla K40 GPU using both implementations above.
-The *y axis* for figure _ is speed-up over the serial implementation, so larger is better.
+The *y axis* for figure _ is execution time in seconds, so smaller is better.
+For the two OpenACC versions, the bar is divided by time transferring data between the host and device, time executing on the device, and other time.

 ![Jacobi Iteration Performance - Step 1](images/jacobi_step1_graph.png)

-Notice that the performance of this code improves as CPU threads are added to the calcuation, but the OpenACC code on the NVIDIA GPU fall far short of the CPU version.
+Notice that the performance of this code improves as CPU threads are added to the calcuation and that the `kernels` version outperforms even the best CPU case by a large margin.
+The OpenACC `parallel loop` case, however, performs dramaticaly worse than even the slowest CPU version.
 Further performance analysis is necessary to identify the source of this slowdown.
-A variety of tools are available for performing this analysis, but since this performance study was compiled with the PGI compiler, the PGI internal timers will give us a high-level analysis of the performance.
-(***SHOULD I USE PGPROG INSTEAD?***)
+A variety of tools are available for performing this analysis, but since this performance study was compiled with the PGI compiler, the PGI internal timers will give us a high-level analysis of the performance.  (***SHOULD I USE PGPROG INSTEAD?***)

-Notice in the above output that the the majority of the time is being spent doing memory copies.
+Notice in the above output that the majority of the time in the parallel loop version is being spent doing memory copies.
 Since the test machine has two distinct memory spaces for the CPU and GPU memories, it's necessary to copy the data between the memory spaces.
 The next tool that may be helpful debugging the amount memory transfers